joshpaynedesigns/jpbase/plugins/better-search-replace-pro/README.txt

 2. After running a search/replace dry-run.

 == Changelog ==

+= 1.4.2 - January 10, 2023 =
+* Security: Arbitrary tab templates in the `templates` directory can no longer be loaded using a query parameter.

 = 1.4.1 - July 25, 2022 =
 * Security: Backup and import filenames now contain a random salt